-- 8.6.1.
-Every competitor is obliged to run in his/her category. - 8.6.2.
+8.6.1.
+Every competitor is obliged to run in his/her category.

+8.6.2.
 For the determination of every category, the birthday date is not taken into consideration, it is the birth year that counts for the determination.
-(See Appendix 01 as general reference) - 8.6.3.
-The identity of the competitor, as well as his birth date, gender and nationality, will be submitted to controls (obligatory) by the organiser, by means of the competitor's identity card or passport. - 8.6.4.
-The weight of the dog is not taken into consideration. - 8.6.5.
+(See Appendix 01 as general reference)

+8.6.3.
+The identity of the competitor, as well as his birth date, gender and nationality, will be submitted to controls (obligatory) by the organiser, by means of the competitor's identity card or passport.

+8.6.4.
+The weight of the dog is not taken into consideration.

+8.6.5.
 The dog has must be at least 18 months old for Canicross, bike-joëring and scooter.
 No derogation will be allowed.

-- 8.6.6.
+8.6.6.
 The amount of the registration fee for the scooter race is identical to the amount of the other disciplines.
-One and the same competitor cannot register for the 3 disciplines: solely two different disciplines are admitted. - 8.6.7.
-As a reminder The dog is only allowed to race twice: - One Junior or Adult Trail and a Young or School Trail - One Junior or Adult Trail and a Relay - One Young or School Trail and a Relay - Two Young or School Trail
+One and the same competitor cannot register for the 3 disciplines: solely two different disciplines are admitted.

+8.6.7.
+As a reminder The dog is only allowed to race twice5:

+- One Junior or Adult Trail AND a School or Young or Cadet Trail - One Junior or Adult Trail AND a Relay - One School or Young or Cadet Trail AND a Relay - Two School or Young or Cadet Trail